-A daytime cough that’s “dry” and doesn’t improve after seven days, fever, dental and/or ear pain, tenderness in the face, and even nausea, headaches, and pain behind the eye can make you feel pretty miserable.
+Sinus infections are traditionally thought to occur when a cold doesn’t clear up, or when you have severe allergies.
+Symptoms of sinusitis can include a daytime cough that’s “dry” and doesn’t improve after seven days, fever, dental and/or ear pain, tenderness in the face, nausea, headaches, and pain behind the eyes.

-Common treatments for sinusitis include antibiotics to kill bacteria, decongestants that reduce the swelling of the inflamed mucus membrane, and pain relievers like aspirin and ibuprofen.
+Common treatments for sinusitis include decongestants that reduce the swelling of the inflamed mucus membrane, pain relievers like aspirin and ibuprofen, and prescription antibiotics to kill bacteria.

-Unfortunately, many people experience sinusitis symptoms on a regular basis, even after taking antibiotics and over-the-counter medicines.
-In fact, over one in five antibiotics are prescribed for sinusitis — and are frequently prescribed inappropriately, often for convenience.1
+Unfortunately, many people continue to experience sinusitis symptoms on a regular basis, even after taking antibiotics and over-the-counter medicines.
+This is because in many cases, the infection is not bacterial.
+In fact, over one in five antibiotics prescribed for sinusitis are frequently prescribed inappropriately, often for convenience.¹

-Many doctors turn to antibiotics to heal chronic sinusitis, but antibiotics may be ineffective.
-This is because studies show that fungal infections may actually cause a large number (potentially, most cases) of chronic sinus infections.2-4
+While many doctors turn to antibiotics to heal chronic sinusitis, antibiotics may be ineffective.
+This is because studies show that fungal infections, not bacterial infections, may actually cause a large number (potentially, most cases) of chronic sinus infections.²⁻⁴

 This became evident as early as 1999 when the Mayo Clinic published a study suggesting that fungal sinusitis was more common than previously thought.
 In the nasal washings from the sinuses of patients with chronic sinusitis, 96 percent of those studied had a fungal overgrowth in their sinus cavities.²

 The disease is now known as EFRS (eosinophilic fungal rhinosinusitis) or EMRS (eosinophilic mucinous rhinosinusitis).
-Invasive fungal rhinosinusitis also has the potential to spread, moving from the sinus cavity.5
+Additionally, invasive fungal rhinosinusitis also has the potential to spread, moving from the sinus cavity.

-- Those control subjects who did not have sinusitis also had an overgrowth of fungus.
+- The control subjects who did not have sinusitis still had an overgrowth of fungus.